 Brown: This strain was developed by John Brown of Loveland Ohio and his original stock came from a breeder in Canada.
 Over the years Mr. Brown has used outside influences to improve his Buckeyes.
-As of 2009 most of Mr. Browns original stock was destroyed by predators and he was forced to rebuild.
+As of 2009 most of Mr. Browns original stock were destroyed by predators and he was forced to rebuild his flock.
 Today Mr. Brown and his son Tony Brown are strong supporters and advocates of the Buckeye breed.

 Ideal Hatchery: According to some, Ideal got their Buckeyes from another hatchery around 2004 or 2005.
 Some say Stromberg, or Sand Hill and others claim it was Meyer Hatchery.
 People who work at Ideal today say their Buckeyes originated from Duane Urch of Minnesota, so take your pick!
 Generally, a hatchery does NOT maintain a “line” or “strain” but Ideal has had Buckeyes longer than most and keeps a sizeable flock in Texas.
 Bill Braden (see "Braden" above), claims that the Ideal Hatchery Buckeye strain originated from his birds but this has never been confirmed outside of Mr. Braden himself.